hhullen/TimerCPP/README.md

                dt.Sec() << "." <<
                dt.Ms() << "\n";

-  // Methodt S* returns also values from formatted time line but in string type
+  // Methods S* return also values from formatted time line but in string type
   // So, it can be concatenated to one string type variable std::string time = dt.SDays() + ":" +
                      dt.SHours() + ":" +